CBEP-SoCB/CDO-Portland-Jetport_sum/Analysis/Analysis_of_max,_min_and_averages.md

 #> [41] "WDFG" "WDFM" "WSF1" "WSF2" "WSF5" "WSFG" "WSFM"
 ```

 And their frequencies.
-Most data records are available for all years, A
+Most data records are available for all years, a
-handful, mostly wind related, are inly available more recently.
+handful that are mostly wind related, are only available more recently.

 ``` r
 longannualdata %>%